actuallyachraf/algebra/README.md

 and number theory related to cryptography it's not suitable for production usage and I doubt it will ever will.

-It aims to be literate the code is written to be understood by humans.
+It aims to be literate.

 It's a **WIP** and might take time to be finished.